-C.1.11 List any legal-person directors of your company who are members of the Board of Directors of other companies listed on official securities markets other than group companies, and have communicated that status to the Company:
+C.1.11 List any legal-person directors of your company who are members of the Board of Directors of other companies listed on regulated securities markets other than group companies, and have communicated that status to the Company:

 Name of director Name of listed company Position MS ANA INÉS SAINZ DE VICUÑA BEMBERG PROSEGUR CASH, S.A.
 DIRECTOR MR DANIEL ENTRECANALES DOMECQ PROSEGUR CASH, S.A.
-DIRECTOR MS SONIA DULÁ PROMOTORA DE INFORMACIONES, S.A.
 DIRECTOR

-Ms Ana Sainz de Vicuña Bemberg was a director of Inmobiliaria Colonial SOCIMI, S.A. until 24 January 2019.
-Ms Sonia Dula also holds the position of director and member of the audit committee of Hemisphere Media Group, Inc, a listed company on the New York securities market (NYSE:HMTV)
+Ms Sonia Dula also holds the position of director and member of the audit committee of Hemisphere Media Group, Inc and Huntsman Corporation, listed companies on the New York securities market (NYSE:HMTV)